Fulham 4-1 Hull City

 Substitution, Fulham.
 Thanos Petsos replaces Chris Martin.

 Attempt missed.
-Sam Clucas (Hull City) right footed shot from outside the box is too high.
+Sam Clucas (Hull City) right footed shot from outside the box is high and wide to the right.
+Assisted by Andrew Robertson.

 Substitution